einarhjorleifsson/fishdown/README.md

 In case that things are not going according to plan:

 * check if you have problems with libraries (some not installed)
-* if does not seem to be a problem file an [issue](https://github.com/einarhjorleifsson/fishdown/issues)
+* if that does not seem to be a problem file an [issue](https://github.com/einarhjorleifsson/fishdown/issues)